 There are six degrees of Larceny in the State of Connecticut, with each carrying a separate penalty.
 The degree of Larceny an offender is charged with will depend on the value of the property that is alleged to have been taken:

 - Larceny 3 – >$2000.00 D Felony

 - Larceny 5 – >$500.00 B Misdemeanor

 - Larceny 6 – <$500.00 C Misdemeanor

 Defending a Larceny case can be difficult especially when other charges are involved.
-A Larceny charge is usually accompanied by other criminal charges including robbery, burglary, identity theft, credit card fraud, extortion, fraudulent use of an ATM and forgery to name a few.
-In many instances these additional charges may be more serious than the Larceny charge itself and can create issues for even a seasoned criminal defense attorney.
+A Larceny charge is usually accompanied by other criminal charges, including robbery, burglary, identity theft, credit card fraud, extortion, fraudulent use of an ATM, or forgery to name a few.
+In many instances, these additional charges may be more serious than the Larceny charge itself and can create issues for even a seasoned criminal defense attorney.

-There are diversionary programs available to individuals charged with Larceny in the State of Connecticut.
-In most circumstances a diversionary program would allow a defendant to undergo a probationary period and if successful, obtain a dismissal of the charge(s).
-In order to grant a diversionary program a judge must find that the defendant is unlikely to offend again in the future and that the crime is not of such a serious nature as to preclude the granting of the diversionary program.
-As a result, in most cases, these programs are only available to those defendants that have no prior convictions and the conditions of the probationary period usually involve payments of restitution where the crime charged is a Larceny.
+There are diversionary programs available to individuals charged with Larceny in Connecticut.
+In most circumstances, a diversionary program would allow a defendant to undergo a probationary period, and, if successful, obtain a dismissal of the charge(s).
+In order to grant a diversionary program, a judge must find that the defendant is unlikely to offend again in the future and that the crime is not of such a serious nature as to preclude the granting of the diversionary program.
+As a result, in most cases, these programs are only available to those defendants that have no prior convictions, and the conditions of the probationary period usually involve payments of restitution where the crime charged is a Larceny.